How to detect FibromyalgiaFibromyalgia? Here we explain the symptoms.

 - Moderate or severe fatigue and decreased energy.

-- Insomnia or waking up with the same tired feeling as when you went to sleep.
+- Insomnia or waking up with the same tired feeling as when you sleep.

 - Rigidity upon awakening or after remaining in one position for too long.